Upload Files to Firebase Storage with JavaScript

 }

-- There can be many cases of error which you will need to handle in the upload task by the
+- There can be many cases of error that you will need to handle in the upload task by the

 .catch()